-Janice is proudly owned by her water dog, Lexie, her exuberant malinois, Kaylee (who authors the beloved “Kaylee Uncrated” blog on Facebook), along with two very tolerant cats.
+Janice is proudly owned by her water dog, Lexie, her exuberant malinois, Kaylee (who authors the beloved “Kaylee Uncrated” blog on Facebook), her “pandemic puppy” Melina, along with one very tolerant cat.
 The whole family is watched over by the Jessie, the Belgian Malinois/Collie/Shepherd mix who started it all, and who continues to keep an eye on “her” camp from the other side of the Rainbow Bridge.

 When she’s not planning dog events, Janice works in the home design industry, and has authored two books, Grand Master Baths (Creative Homeowner) and Everything and the Kitchen Sink: Remodel Your Kitchen Without Losing Your Mind (Andrews McMeel).
 She is currently at work on a dog memoir, Jessie’s Girl.
-She dedicates Canine Camp Getaway of NY to her beloved (and never forgotten) Tiffany dog, to her angel, Jessie, and to Lexie and Kaylee, who every day leave indelible paw prints not only on her clothing, but on her heart.
+She dedicates Canine Camp Getaway of NY to her beloved (and never forgotten) Tiffany dog, to her angel, Jessie, and to Lexie, Kaylee, and Melina who every day leaves indelible paw prints not only on her clothing, but on her heart.

 Born in Pennsylvania and dumped in a kill shelter when she got too big, Jessie had to overcome some major trust issues with humans when she was first adopted.
 However, she always enjoyed the company of other animals (even helping to rescue an injured squirrel once), so dog activities became a major part of the socialization process once she found her fur-ever home.

 A high-drive dog, Jessie found herself entranced by lure coursing (aka ‘crack cocaine for dogs’) and sought out opportunities to engage in various dog sports.
-But Jessie also had a strong social streak, and soon was helping to organize dog get togethers with neighborhood dogs & everything from hikes to beach trips to holiday parties.
+But Jessie also had a strong social streak, and soon was helping to organize dog get-togethers with neighborhood dogs and everything from hikes to beach trips to holiday parties.

 Although her life was good, she had one major complaint: Mom often traveled on business, and invariably she was left behind.
 Why can’t we travel together? she wondered.